Emergency Notification and Evacuation Policy

 It is crucial that emergency situations involving the Fuller community be reported in an accurate and timely manner to both emergency responders and members of the Fuller community.
 During an emergency, please keep phone lines clear except when necessary to report serious hazards or injuries.

-If you are at Fuller when an emergency occurs, call 911 (9-911 from a campus phone).
+If you are at a Fuller campus when an emergency occurs, call 911.
 Notify the Department of Campus Safety at 626.584.5444 immediately after you have called 911.
-They will then respond to and contact the necessary members of the Fuller Emergency Management Team (EMT).
+They will then respond to and contact designated members of the Fuller Emergency Management Committee (EMC).

-When the Chief of Campus Safety or Fuller’s Emergency Management Team is made aware of a significant emergency or danger to the Fuller community, notification will immediately be sent out.
-If the reported emergency is either not immediately identifiable as significant or not readily confirmed, Campus Safety will contact the Emergency Management Team and will first confirm the nature and details of the event before notifying the Fuller community.
-The Chief of Campus Safety has the discretion to immediately send out notices to the Fuller community without prior review of the Emergency Management Team, when the situation warrants.
+When the Director of Campus Safety, or their designee, or a designated member of Fuller’s Emergency Management Committee is made aware of a significant emergency or danger to the Fuller community, upon confirmation, notification will immediately be sent out.
+If the reported emergency is either not immediately identifiable as significant or not readily confirmed, the Director of Campus Safety or designee, or a designated member of the Emergency Management Committee will contact one or more designated members of the Emergency Management Committee and will first confirm the nature and details of the event before notifying the Fuller community.
+Confirmation may also be obtained from sources such as a National Weather Service report, a police department or fire station announcement, or notice from a local health department.
+The Director of Campus Safety or designee, or a designated Emergency Management Committee member, has the discretion to immediately send out notices to the Fuller community without prior review of another designated member of the Emergency Management Committee, when the situation warrants.

 HOW THE FULLER COMMUNITY RECEIVES EMERGENCY INFORMATION

 - Everbridge Mass Notification: The Everbridge Mass Notification emergency communication system allows Fuller to send messages directly to community members through email, mobile phone, office phone, home telephone, and SMS/text message.
 Students provide this information through the "Personal Information" section of Fuller's student information system, which feeds into Banner.
 Employees provide this information through ADP Employee Self Service.
-Everbridge Mass Notification is only used for testing and emergency communications, and is not used for faculty, staff or student outreach marketing.
-Emergency communication will have as much pertinent information as is known at the time and as much as can be communicated to a particular device (some, like SMS, are limited by character length).
-Because priority is given to notifying the Fuller community as quickly as possible, subsequent communication will have additional information beyond the initial contact.
-Specific instructions for updating personal contact information for Everbridge Mass Notification are available here.
+Therefore, it is important that personal contact information be up-to-date, and updated when no longer current.
+Specific instructions for updating personal contact information for the Everbridge Mass Notification System are available here.
+The Everbridge Mass Notification System is only used for testing and emergency communications, and is not used for faculty, staff, or student outreach marketing.